roboyeti/wth/Readme.md

 List of supported plugins
 * what_to_mine : Enables what to mine revenue calculations on supporting modules

 ## Configuration - Web Server
+The following web server config options are:

+web_server:
+  html_out: [true|false] = Enable the console => html conversion.
+Turning this off will leave the API running, if that is enabled.
+True default.
+  port: [integer] = Port number to run basic and API on.
+Default is 8080
+  host: [network_addr] = For local machine access, set to 127.0.0.1 or localhost, 0.0.0.0 for all interfaces (default), or specific IP address for a specific interface.
+  ssl: [true|false] = Enables SSL, which is not fully functional at this time.
+False default.
+  api: [true|false] = Enable the API interface for the web server.
+Default false.
+  key: [string] = User chosen string to act as you private web access string.
+If you run wth without a config, one will be generated with a unique string here.

 ## Configuration - Global
+console_out: [true|false] = Enable console output.
+web_server_start: [true|false] = Run web server or not
+default_module_frequency: [integer] = Number of seconds between default module check.
+Override in module with "every:" directive

 ## Donate!
 Donations are very welcome and if you find this program helpful.
 If you want a